ssube/onnx-web/docs/dev-test.md

       - [ ] should work
     - x4 without face correction
       - [ ] should work
+      - has automation
+    - x2 without face correction
+      - [ ] should work
+      - has automation
     - x2 model and x4 scale
       - [ ] should sort of work: ignores scale and uses x2
     - x4 model and x2 scale